ODiogoSilva/assemblerflow/docs/user/components/mash_screen.rst

 contained in high throughoput sequencing data, using as inputs read files (FastQ files).
 Then, the resulting file can be imported into `pATLAS <http://www.patlas.site/>`_.
+This component searches for containment of a given sequence in read sequencing data.
 However, this process can be user for other purposes, by providing a different database than the default that is intended for plasmid searches.